ppeble/emissary-ingress.dev/content/en/docs/3.6/topics/install/bare-metal.md

 # Install with bare metal

-In cloud environments, provisioning a readily available network load balancer with $productName$ is the best option for handling ingress into your Kubernetes cluster.
-When running Kubernetes on a bare metal setup, where network load balancers are not available by default, we need to consider different options for exposing $productName$.
+In cloud environments, provisioning a readily available network load balancer with Emissary is the best option for handling ingress into your Kubernetes cluster.
+When running Kubernetes on a bare metal setup, where network load balancers are not available by default, we need to consider different options for exposing Emissary.

-## Exposing $productName$ via NodePort
+## Exposing Emissary via NodePort

 The simplest way to expose an application in Kubernetes is via a `NodePort` service.
-In this configuration, we create the $productName$ service] and identify `type: NodePort` instead of `LoadBalancer`.
-Kubernetes will then create a service and assign that service a port to be exposed externally and direct traffic to $productName$ via the defined `port`.
+In this configuration, we create the Emissary service] and identify `type: NodePort` instead of `LoadBalancer`.
+Kubernetes will then create a service and assign that service a port to be exposed externally and direct traffic to Emissary via the defined `port`.

 ```yaml
 ---